danielehc/katacoda-scenarios/consul-service-intentions/provision.md

 ### Configuration files

 If you are interested in checking the configuration files that are being used to initialize the environment you can find them inside the `config` folder in the editor.
-Here a list of files with a short description:
+Here a list of files with a short description.

 | File                            | Description |
 |---------------------------------|-------------|